duniter/duniter/concepts.md

 ### Coins

 Coins are issued by WoT members, in accordance with the Monetary Contract specifications.
 NodeCoin uses a divisionary money system divided in 9 decimal unities (1..9) completed with a POW 10 parameter.
 When issuing money, each individual may create the unities he desires, in the limits established by the Monetary Contract.
-Newly issued money is not usable as such, it needs to be affected to someone by its issuer throught a transaction process.

 ### Transactions

-Transactions are the last entity managed by NodeCoin: a transaction is the link between money and its owner, it materializes money ownership.
-Clearly, this is the last step after defining individuals and money, and maybe the most sensible part of NodeCoin.
-Indeed, NodeCoin assumes that transactions, in a decentralized system, can't be fully managed by each peer.
-So we need mecanisms to ensure that members do not cheat, and if they try, to _at least_ detect it.
+Transactions are the last entity managed by NodeCoin: it materializes money ownership.
+Transactions have a huge role in NodeCoin system: it both carries the role of money issuance and money transfert from one account to another.